mrezak/removePLI/README.md

   All rights reserved.

-  "This program" refers to "removePLI.m".
+  "This program" refers to the m-files in the whole package.
   This program is provided "AS IS" for non-commercial, educational and reseach purpose only.
 Any commercial use, of any kind, of this program is prohibited.
 The Copyright notice should remain intact.